wh-alice/mig_visualstudio/vs/misc/45ccd73d-7dfa-4f88-aa6d-ccb93c4bc657.md

 ---
-title: "The targeted version of the .NET Compact Framework does not support latebound overload resolution | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "The targeted version of the .NET Compact Framework does not support latebound overload resolution" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"